Holy Name R C Primary School

 All children in primary 1-5 can receive a free school meal without an application however, you must still apply to receive free school milk and a school clothing grant.

-During the October Holidays
+During the Christmas Holidays

 Scottish Child Payment